2015 Nigerian Senate elections in Taraba State

-The 2015 Nigerian Senate election in Taraba State was held on March 28, 2015, to elect members of the Nigerian Senate to represent Taraba State.
-Emmanuel Bwacha representing Taraba South and Abubakar Sani representing Taraba North won on the platform of Peoples Democratic Party, while Yusuf Abubakar Yusuf representing Taraba Central won on the platform of All Progressives Congress.
+The 2015 Nigerian Senate election in Taraba State was held on 28 March 2015, to elect members of the Nigerian Senate to represent Taraba State.
+Emmanuel Bwacha representing Taraba South and Abubakar Sani Danladi representing Taraba North won on the platform of Peoples Democratic Party, while Yusuf Abubakar Yusuf representing Taraba Central won on the platform of All Progressives Congress.